BSmith25/NYC_Neighborhood_Twitter_Project/README.md

 # NYC_Neighborhood_Twitter_Project
-This project collects tweets that are geolocated in NYC and stores them in a PostgreSQL database (more to come . . . )
+This project collects tweets that are geolocated in NYC and stores them in a PostgreSQL database, and assigns a neighborhood to each tweet based on its coordinates (more to come . . . )

 NYC_Tweet_Download.py streams tweets through the Twitter API with tweepy and stores them in a PostgreSQL database.
 In order to run this code, the following must be done: